ways to satisfy your wanderlust when you can't travel

 For Editing Your Awesome Travel Photos

 Who doesn’t want to impress their friend and family with their latest travel pictures?
 No one.
-I’m also 100% sure you have photos from past trips that you thought turned out bad.
+I’m also 100% sure you have photos from past trips you thought were bad.
 We all do!
-However, with some Lightroom practice, you actually might be able to save those pictures after all.

 12. START RESEARCHING (& DARE I SAY PLANNING) POSSIBLE TRAVEL DESTINATIONS

-Alright, you’ve got to this point, but you’re still stuck daydreaming about your next trip?
+Alright, you’ve got to this point but are still stuck daydreaming about your next trip?
 When nothing else is working, just start planning!
-It’s true; we have no idea when we’ll be able to get out in the same way again.
-The planner inside of me has such a hard time with that concept.
-But the virus can’t take future dreaming from us!
+Even when you have no idea when you’ll be able to get out on your next trip and the planner inside you is having such a hard time with that concept, future dreaming shouldn’t stop!

 Via Guide Books